Aramis Ramírez: 2007 season

 Ramírez hit his 200th career home run, off Claudio Vargas, on April 23, 2007.
 On June 29, 2007, Ramírez had one of the best games of his career, in which he went 3-for-5, highlighted by ending a crucial game against the Milwaukee Brewers with a two-out, two-run home run in the bottom of the ninth inning off pitcher, Francisco Cordero to cap a five-run comeback win.
-Many Cubs fans saw this game as the best comeback win of the season, which also sparked a new rivalry with the Brewers.
+Many Cub fans saw this game as the best comeback win of the season, which also sparked a new rivalry with the Brewers.

 The Cubs won the 2007 National League Central division.
 Ramírez finished the season with 101 RBIs, which led the team.
 He finished second on the Cubs in home runs (26) and batting average (.310).
 The divisional title came only after battling it out with Milwaukee for the final month of September.
 Ramírez made strides to improve his defensive game in 2007, as he lowered his error total and improved his range factor for the third consecutive year.
 Aramis Ramírez hit the longest home run of the season on 9/21/07, at 495 feet.